The 15 Best Movies of the Fall Film Festivals

 Venice, Telluride, and Toronto.
-With those three film festivals, which unspool over the course of just more than a fortnight from late August till mid-September, the course of the year in cinema can be forever changed.
-Future Oscar nominees are revealed, career-defining performances get seen for the first time, and audiences take note of what they want to see in the months ahead.
-That’s the tradition, anyway, although seldom have the fall festivals served up quite so many riches as in 2018, when “A Star Is Born “premiered within days of touch-the-stars Neil Armstrong biopic “First Man” at Venice, and best picture follow-ups “Widows” (from “12 Years a Slave” director Steve McQueen) and “If Beale Street Could Talk” (by “Moonlight’s” Barry Jenkins) screened the same weekend in Toronto.
+With those three film festivals, which unspool over the course of a little over a fortnight from late August till mid-September, the course of the year in cinema can be changed forever.
+Future Oscar nominees are revealed, career-defining performances are seen for the first time, and audiences take note of the movies they’re longing to see in the months ahead.
+That’s the tradition, anyway, though seldom have the fall festivals served up the cornucopia of riches they did in 2018, when “A Star Is Born” premiered within days of touch-the-stars Neil Armstrong biopic “First Man” at Venice, and best picture follow-ups “Widows” (from “12 Years a Slave” director Steve McQueen) and “If Beale Street Could Talk” (by “Moonlight’s” Barry Jenkins) screened the same weekend in Toronto.
 Here, from a bounty of more than 300 new features, are the 15 films that most impressed Variety chief critics Owen Gleiberman and Peter Debruge.

 Julian Schnabel’s fluky and ravishing drama about the last days of Vincent van Gogh is a movie that channels the light — the evanescent glow of van Gogh’s painting and being — as if it were lightning in a bottle.
-Shot with a hand-held camera, and set during the time Van Gogh spent in the village of Arles in the south of France, where he at one point completed 75 paintings (many of them legendary) in 80 days, it’s a flowingly intuitive and celebratory biopic — a starburst sunflower of a movie.
-Yet it doesn’t pretend to be “definitive;” it’s a drama of moments, fragments, impressions.
-Willem Dafoe gives a performance of luminous intensity, playing van Gogh as a man literally in love with the world — with the transcendence of nature, which he considers holy.
+Shot with a hand-held camera, and set during the time Van Gogh spent in the village of Arles in the south of France, where he at one point completed 75 paintings in 80 days, it’s a flowingly intuitive and celebratory biopic — a starburst sunflower of a movie.
+Yet it doesn’t pretend to be “definitive.”
+It’s a drama of moments, fragments, impressions.
+Willem Dafoe gives a performance of luminous intensity and ravaged power, playing van Gogh as a man literally in love with the world — with the transcendence of nature, which he considers holy.
 Dafoe hasn’t had a role since “The Last Temptation of Christ” that allows him to combine agony and ecstasy, devotion to a higher calling with…well, a messiah complex as grandly as this one. — OG

 ‘Boy Erased’ (Telluride)